Victor James: History

 Victor James was born in Pontypool, Wales, son of a dentist, druggist and Calvinist Methodist lay preacher, but strongly influenced by his neighbour, a shoemaker and student of Darwinian evolution, who encouraged him to question Biblical authority.
 Following demobilisation in 1918 he trained as a dentist, with a practice in Ilminster, Somerset, and by 1922 was married and living in Taunton, where he heard Bottomley preaching and so became a regular attendee and occasional lay preacher of Taunton Unitarian Chapel on Mary Street.
 He began preaching at nearby Yeovil, which had lost its regular minister and was in danger of closing.
 He abandoned dentistry to study externally for the Unitarian ministry, a four-year course at Manchester College, Oxford; he then returned to South Wales, where he became minister of the Unitarian churches of Aberdare and Mountain Ash nearby.

 Bottomley came out of his service in the First World War disillusioned but not an absolute pacifist.
-He was not enamored with the anti-religious and undemocratic nature of Communism.
+He was not enamored of the anti-religious and undemocratic nature of Communism.
 He championed workers' rights but not absolutely — he spoke against the miners' strike of 1949.

 James had not only served in that conflict but, due to his longstanding antipathy to Fascism, served also in WWII as instructor with rank of company commander in the Welsh Regiment, followed by an RAF regiment (5358 Airfield Company) as squadron leader in China.
 He then served as Provost Marshal at Kowloon, accompanied by his wife, in the years 1945–1946.

 He was not as religious as Bottomley, being more humanist, perhaps agnostic.